Mountain lion euthanized after attacking 3-year-old in OC park, officials say

-LAKE FOREST, Calif.
-(KABC) -- A mountain lion that attacked a 3-year-old child at a park in Trabuco Canyon was found and euthanized, officials say.

-The child was attacked at Whiting Ranch Wilderness Park in Trabuco Canyon and then was rushed to a local hospital, according to the Orange County Fire Authority.
+The boy was attacked at Whiting Ranch Wilderness Park in Trabuco Canyon and then was rushed to a local hospital, according to the Orange County Fire Authority.

 The attack was reported at 4:17 p.m.